FTLam11/FTLam11.github.io/_posts/2019-12-26-everyday_im_bundling.md

 using `vendor/cache` as the gem source, avoiding gem downloads from RubyGems, GitHub, etc...

 I ended up with the following production Dockerfile.
+The last step is overridden with kubernetes.
 Builds are super fast, I've never been this excited about our CI/CD pipeline!
 The image takes ~4 minutes to build, and that's with the Docker cache being busted early on.
-Most builds should be able to use layer cache up until the `COPY .
+Most builds should be able to use layer cache up until the `COPY . /usr/src/app` step.
-/usr/src/app` step.
 Zaaaaaaaaaaaaangggggggg.

 ```
 FROM ruby:2.6.4